matkoniecz/quick-beautiful/README.md

 Programming exercises for beginners that I collected and prepared.

+Repository contains overview readme file that you are reading and folders with materials for each exercise.
+Each folder contains code in stages from simplest one to a finished project.
+Some folder contain also additional data like example data ready for processing.

 Tutorial materials for work with a beginner, mostly code in stages from scratch to a completed work.

 I am searching for exercises that can be solved with a simple code and give properly impressive results.
 Results that may be